 Jon BrideauJon Brideau first became involved with World T.E.A.M. at the 2015 Face of America as a team member of Capital One and was immediately moved by the power of the program.
 He came back to ride in the 2016-2018 programs, and also rode the inaugural 2017 Face of America Liberty from West Point to Manhattan’s World Trade Center.
 Jon participated in the 2017 Adventure Team Challenge Colorado as a member of Team Graphite.
 In October 2017, he was named as the organization’s Executive Director and in May 2018, promoted to President and CEO.

 Prior to joining World T.E.A.M., Jon spent seven years in several roles at Best Buddies International, most recently serving as Senior Director of the Best Buddies Challenge.
 With three Challenge events across the country, Jon lead his team to fund raise over $10 million annually to provide friendships, job opportunities, and leadership development for people with intellectual and developmental disabilities.
 Jon joined Best Buddies after riding in the 2009 and 2010 Best Buddies Challenge: Hyannis Port with his team of colleagues from Nike, where he worked for five years.
 Jon became involved in the Best Buddies jobs program while at Nike when he hired and mentored an employee on the autism spectrum.

 Jon is a graduate of Northeastern University with a bachelor’s degree in the Science of Business Administration.
 He spends much of his time riding bikes—road, mountain, and cyclocross throughout the entire year.
 He is an avid fisherman and enjoyed playing organized team sports in his formative years, along with skiing.
-Jon lives in the Greater Boston area with his wife Jessica and young son.
+Jon lives in the Greater Boston area with his wife Jessica, son and daughter.